Sandra HoffmannSenior Economist

 Sandra (Sandy) Hoffmann is a senior economist with the USDA’s Economic Research Service (ERS) in the Diet, Safety and Health Economics Branch of the Food Economics Division.
-Her research focuses on food safety, valuation of the health benefits of public policies, and integration of economic analysis and risk assessment.
-She is recognized for her research on the attribution of foodborne illness to its food sources and on children's environmental health.
-Sandy served on the National Academy of Sciences (NAS) committee on the Effectiveness of National Biosurveillance Systems.
+Her research focuses on food safety, the valuation of the health benefits of public policies, and the integration of economic analysis and risk assessment.
+She is recognized for her research on the cost of foodborne illness, attribution of foodborne illness to its food sources, and children's environmental health.
+Sandy served on the National Academy of Sciences committee on the Effectiveness of National Biosurveillance Systems.
 She currently serves on the World Health Organization’s Global Burden of Foodborne Disease Reference Group, on advisory panels to the United Kingdom’s Food Standards Agency and to Food Standards Australia New Zealand on health valuation.
-She has also advised the Organization for Economic Cooperation and Development (OECD) and the Environmental Protection Agency (EPA) on valuation of children's benefits from environmental health programs.
+She has also advised the Organization for Economic Cooperation and Development, as well as the Environmental Protection Agency on valuation of children's benefits from environmental health programs.
 She is an academic editor for the PLOS ONE journal and serves on the editorial boards of the Journal of Agricultural and Applied Economics and Foodborne Pathogens and Disease.

 Prior to joining ERS in 2010, Sandy was a Research Fellow at Resources for the Future (2000–2010) and a faculty member at the University of Wisconsin-Madison (1999–2000).
 She also practiced pesticide and chemical manufacture regulatory law (1986–1989) and served with the U.S. Peace Corps in rural Chile (1980–1982).